Saint Joseph County Infirmary

 |Architecture Style||Classical Revival|

 By the 1930s, the facility became so overcrowded that patients determined as "feeble-minded" had to be housed with the insane.
-Although by the early 1950s, those diagnosed with severe mental illness were moved to Norman Beatty Mental Hospital.
+The total number of residents living here rose to 298 in 1937 and peaked at 351 in February 1939.
+The hospital was built to house about only 120.
+By the early 1950s, those diagnosed with severe mental illness were moved to Norman Beatty Mental Hospital.
 The lock-up cells however, were used through the 1970s for those that had escaped, were a danger to others or frequently broke rules.
 In the late 1970s the facility changed it's name to Portage Manor and farming operations ceased.
 Today the main focus of the facility is residential long-term care.

 Images of Saint Joseph County Infirmary